TNK-BP "corruption" papers may stay hidden until 2013

 In March, TNK-BP director and shareholder German Khan made Lazurenko the subject of an internal inquiry into the propriety of the alleged receipt of certain substantial payments.

 Lazurenko, who had been an employee since 2003, resigned the following month.
-According to the October 16 court papers, he approached TNK-BP’s lawyers in June and showed them the documents, saying he considered they “would be damaging to TNK-BP if disclosed because they purport to reveal high-level personnel engaging in corrupt behavior.”
+According to the Oct.
+16 court papers, he approached TNK-BP’s lawyers in June and showed them the documents, saying he considered they “would be damaging to TNK-BP if disclosed because they purport to reveal high-level personnel engaging in corrupt behaviour.”

 TNK-BP has denied any wrongdoing and says it continues to believe in the merits of the injunction.
 Its representatives in London said they had nothing to add on Tuesday.